 I learned the hard way that this orange "300 PSI" hose wasn't rated for the workload I put it through.
 I later replaced with ARB steel hose as well as added a remote fitting, so popping my hood to air up was a thing of the past.

 From there I moved onto the what I call the Brains of the operation.
 Fortunate enough to be able to get my hands on sPOD Bantam still in its beta stages, I was eager to get this hot piece of tech in the Jeep!
-I was now able to control my ARB Compressor, Lights, Water Pump and read real time battery voltage and temps all at my fingertips.
+I was now able to control my ARB Compressor, Lights, Water Pump and read real time battery voltage and temps, all at my fingertips.
 Similar to sPOD 8 Circuit SE System w\Touchscreen, this brand new Bantam features:

 Super small footprint

 12VDC and 24VDC

 Low Voltage Cut off

 30 AMPS per Circuit

 Safety lock-Out Option for Circuits 1 & 2

 8 Position inputs for External Controllers

 Fully Programmable Bluetooth / App with Voice Command

 Short,Over-Current & Over Heating Protection

 Proudly made in the USA

 It didn't take long for me to load the Bantam with goodies.
 I quickly wired up my compressor, Baja Design XL80, then soon after each accessory I added was just a simple plug and play.
 Since there were no messy wires, relays, fuses or switches that went into the jeep and back out to my battery for each input, installs became quick and effortless thanks to the Bantam.

 Now that I had my dual battery setup, then came all the goodies that required to be connected to the battery.
 I wanted to outfit the interior of the jeep but I also didn't want a bunch of wires running through my firewall.
 I contacted Mitch, from Adventure Wired, for a solution.
 We settled on running a Blue Sea ST Blade ATO/ATC Fuse Block inside the jeep.
-We only ran one set of wires to the battery instead of 6 +/- wires.
+We ran one set of +/- 6G wire to the battery with a 100amp circuit breaker, instead of 6 +/- wires.
 We placed the terminal under a Goose Gear 60% plate, out of sight and cleanly mounted.